-- the Nelson Southern Link Investigation to better understand the appropriate response to increasing level of congestion and forecast growth in tandem with the Rocks Road walking and cycling project. - An extension to Hill Street to connect with Saxton Road to enable residential growth - A partnership project with our Tasman Neighbours and the Transport Agency that considering the best form and function and hierarchy of the Richmond and Stoke south transport network - Improvements to the safety and resilience of the SH6 Blenheim to Nelson route.
+- the Nelson Southern Link Investigation to better understand the appropriate response to increasing level of congestion and forecast growth in tandem with the Rocks Road walking and cycling project. - Assessing transport projects as a result of growth in the Saxton area of Nelson. - A partnership project with our Tasman Neighbours and the Transport Agency that considering the best form and function and hierarchy of the Richmond and Stoke south transport network - Improvements to the safety and resilience of the SH6 Blenheim to Nelson route.